richelbilderbeek/intro_r_course/docs/plotting/README.md

 !!!- info "Learning outcomes"

-    - Comfortable with the first chapter of
+    - I am comfortable with the first chapter of
       [R for Data Science](https://r4ds.hadley.nz/)
-    - Can use `ggplot2` for simple plots
+    - I can use `ggplot2` to create a simple plot
-    - Can create simple ggplots from tidy data
+    - I can save a plot created by `ggplot2`
-    - Can use some ggplot aesthetics
+    - I can tell what `ggplot2` aesthetics are
-    - Can use some ggplot geometrical objects
+    - I can tell what `ggplot2` geometrical objects are

 ???- question "For teachers"